- Degree awarded

 -

-A UK 2:1 honours degree (or overseas equivalent) in economics or another quantitative subject, such as mathematics or computer science.
-This training must include a significant number of mathematical, econometrics and/or statistical courses, including advanced options in which top-level marks have been achieved.
-A solid background in a statistical programming language such as R, Python, Julia or MATLAB.
+A UK 2:1 honours degree (or overseas equivalent) in economics or another quantitative subject, such as mathematics, physics or computer science.
+This training must include a significant number of mathematical, econometrics and/or statistical courses, including advanced options in which top-level marks have been achieved, and a solid background in a statistical programming language such as R, Python, Julia or MATLAB.

-For applicants with a degree in subjects other than economics, a significant exposure to economics, through study or work experience.
+For applicants with a degree in subjects other than economics, a significant exposure to economics courses is required.

-When assessing your academic record we take into account your grades, your academic references, and the standing of the institution where you studied.
+When assessing your academic record, we consider the grades you have achieved and the standing of the institution where you studied your qualification.

 - How to apply